ethanryan/custom-server-express/README.md

 # Custom Express Server example

+NOTE: this app forked from: https://github.com/vercel/next.js/tree/canary/examples/custom-server-express

+server.js file updated.

+since we are using middleware, including `hostname` and `port` in this line:

+// when using middleware `hostname` and `port` must be provided below const app = next({ dev: ENVIRONMENT === 'development', hostname, port: PORT })

 Most of the time the default Next.js server will be enough but there are times you'll want to run your own server to integrate into an existing application.
 Next.js provides [a custom server api](https://nextjs.org/docs/advanced-features/custom-server).

 Because the Next.js server is a Node.js module you can combine it with any other part of the Node.js ecosystem.
 In this case we are using express.